 Find Out What Sells

 You are probably good at different kinds of crafts but have no idea which one would be the best seller.
 This is why market research is of utmost importance.
 Research what other people are selling profitably.
 Check out websites, local retailers, and shows that sell and showcase crafts and handmade items.
-Determine what artisans are selling and are they doing well in terms of financial gain.
+Determine what artisans are selling and whether are they doing well in terms of financial gain.
 Find inspiration and seek validation regarding the profitability of your specific craft.

 While there are some challenges ahead, it is not uncommon to turn your hobby or creativity into a booming business.
 You will have a boost in sales if you create products that have mass appeal.
-In other words, you need good design and quality in all levels of your craft items.
+In other words, you need good design and quality at all levels of your craft items.
 Also, make sure you can stay on top of things when your craft business grows and orders start to roll.